rchipka/symmetric/README.md

 *All* browsers of *any* age can execute that code, **if:**

-* The feature can be parsed by esprima
+1. The feature can be parsed by esprima
-* The built-in Javascript evaluator supports the feature
+2. The built-in Javascript evaluator supports the feature
-* The browser can run the built-in javascript evaluator
+3. The browser can run the built-in Javascript evaluator

 # Is it secure?